 Average Cost of Food per Month for One According to the USDA

-In February 2017, the USDA reported that the average cost of food per month for men between the ages of 19-50 ranged from $184 on the thrifty plan to $367 on the liberal plan.
-For women of the same age, it ranged from $163-$325 per month.
-If you are younger, older, or want to see the weekly breakdown, take a look at the current Official USDA Food Plans chart.
+In December 2019, the USDA reported that the average cost of food per month for men between the ages of 19 to 50 ranged from $185 on the thrifty plan to $369 on the liberal plan.
+For women of the same age, it ranged from $165 to $328 per month.

 Average Cost of Food per Month for One According to the Bureau of Labor Statistics